datahub-project/datahub/docs/api/tutorials/adding-ownerships.md

 # Adding Owners On Datasets/Columns

 ## Why Would You Add Owners?

 Assigning an owner to an entity helps to establish accountability for the metadata and collaborating as a team.
 If there are any issues or questions about the data, the designated owner can serve as a reliable point of contact.

 ### Goal Of This Guide

 This guide will show you how to add user group `bfoo` as an owner to the `fct_users_created` datatset.

 ## Pre-requisites

 For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.
-For detailed information, please refer to [Preparing Your Local DataHub Environment](/docs/api/tutorials/references/prepare-datahub.md).
+For detailed information, please refer to [Datahub Quickstart Guide](/docs/quickstart.md).

 :::note
 Before adding owners, you need to ensure the targeted dataset and the owner are already present in your datahub.
 If you attempt to manipulate entities that do not exist, your operation will fail.
 In this guide, we will be using data from a sample ingestion.
 :::

 ## Add Owners With GraphQL